Service Mode Rules and Recommendations for Observation Blocks

 Additional Service Mode Requirements for VLTI

 Special care should be taken when entering the target coordinates in P2.
-We have made the best experience with 2Mass coordinates.
 Also, to ease fringe finding during the observations, proper motions of the target (if available) must be entered in P2.
+The GRAVITY-wide acquisition requires parallaxes.
+We recommend the use of the Guide Star Catalog, Version 2.4.2 from the STScI, available through VizieR.

 To prepare and plan your VLTI observations, we recommend to use the Visibility Calculator VisCalc for PIONIER, the GRAVITY ETC for GRAVITY, and the MATISSE ETC for MATISSE, or third-party tools such as ASPRO.
 The assessment of the feasibility of an observation requires an estimate of the expected visibility for the chosen VLTI configuration, of the observability of the targets (taking into account airmass, the limited delay line strokes, and shadowing effects), and a check whether science and calibrators in concatenations can be executed back-to-back.

 Interferometric observations require the frequent measurement of interferometric calibrators.
-VLTI OBs should be submitted as sequences of science target OBs (SCI) and calibrator OBs (CAL) making use of concatenation containers in P2, except for astrometric observations with GRAVITY that may be executed without a calibrator.
-Each concatenation must normally include a SCI-CAL or CAL-SCI-CAL sequence.
+VLTI OBs should be submitted as sequences of science target OBs (SCI) and calibrator OBs (CAL) making use of concatenation containers in P2.
+Observations using the GRAVITY-wide mode do not provide absolute calibrations, and should be perfomed with SCI stand-alone OBs.
+Astrometric observations with GRAVITY may be executed without a calibrator so that stand-alone SCI OBs may be submitted for this purpose.
+Each concatenation must normally include a SCI-CAL, CAL-SCI or CAL-SCI-CAL sequence.
 CAL-SCI-CAL-SCI-CAL sequences are generally available for PIONIER.
 Please also note the VLTI-specific naming rules for science target and calibrator OBs.

 Additional Service Mode Requirements for MATISSE